 Eventually it turns out that the movie has the most basic plot ever, involving no actual investigation or cleverness from Eddie, and the ultimate bad guy is Steven Berkoff, who is pretty much the valedictorian of the Bad Guy School of Acting, if there is one!
 So it’s no surprise when he pulls out a gun and starts shooting, but he doesn’t really get a chance to do to much damage before Eddie and Lieutenant Bogomil put him to rights with a few well-placed slugs!

-I really liked the opening truck chase, because it was one of those double-trucks with two big trailers on it, and so it all seemed a bit more dangerous!
+I really liked the opening truck chase, because it was one of those double-trucks with two big trailers on it, and so it all seemed a bit more dangerous and out of control!
 There sure was a lot of destruction when it plowed its way through a street full of cars!
 Cigarettes were flying out the back the whole time, which I thought was great because I don’t smoke anyway, and I’m sure a lot of people who do were able to pick free smokes up off the street for weeks afterward!

-In the end, I guess Beverly Hills Cop is just plain old Beverly Hills Cop, but given a choice of early Eddie Murphy movies, I’d rather watch 48 Hours or Trading Places instead!
+In the end, I guess Beverly Hills Cop is just plain old Beverly Hills Cop, but given a choice of early Eddie Murphy movies, I might rather watch 48 Hours or Trading Places instead!
+Ha ha, I give Beverly Hills Cop two and a half bogomils!